Skip to contents

 HCRs can also have additional “meta-rules” that further define their behavior.
 A common example are stability constraints, which limit how much annual catch levels are allowed to change between years.
 These constraints are defined by the extra_options list object within the larged HCR object definition.

-To supply additional management rules, such as stability constraints or harvest caps, a named list extra_options must be added to the larger hcr list.
-The extra_options list object, can, presently, define three parameters:
+To supply additional management rules, such as stability constraints or harvest caps, a named list extra_options must be added to the larger hcr list object.
+The extra_options list object, can, presently, define two parameters:

 hcr$extra_options = list(